Ludophilia/Ft_printf/all_testcases.md

 Here are the flags that will be treated for this exercice:

-* \- (dash sign):
-	* The converted value is to be left adjusted on the field boundary.
-	The default is right justification.
-The converted value is padded on the right with blanks, rather than on the left with blanks or zeros.
-	* For %c, %s, %d, %i, %u, %x, %X. And %p ?
-	* Dynamics with '.' and '0':
-		* A '-' overrides a '0' if both are given.
-		* (Interactions with '.' ?)

-* 0 (zero sign):
-	* The value should be zero padded.
-For %d, %i, %u, %x, %X conversions, the converted value is padded on the left with zeros rather than blanks.
-For other conversions, the behavior is undefined.
-	* For %d, %i, %u, %x, %X
-	* Dynamics with '.' and '-':
-		* This '0' flag is ignored if:
-			* used with '-' flag
-			* a '.' precision is given with a numeric conversion (d, i, u, x, and X)

-* \# (pound sign):
-	* the value should be converted to another form.
-As far we're concerned for (%x, %X) conversions, a nonzero result has the string "0x" (or "0X" for X conversions) prepended to it.
-	* For %x, %X

 * ' ' (space):
 	* a blank should be left before a **positive number** (or empty string<sup>WTF?</sup>) produced by a signed conversion (%d, %i).